Rockies win 11-6, sending Rangers to 15th straight road loss - WHIZ News

-DENVER (AP) — Austin Gomber pitched six shutout innings, Charlie Blackmon homered and the Colorado Rockies beat Texas 11-6 on Thursday to finish a franchise-worst 0-9 trip for the Rangers and extend their longest losing streak since 2003 to nine games.
+DENVER (AP) — Austin Gomber shook off an intestinal bug to pitch six shutout innings, and the Colorado Rockies beat Texas 11-6 on Thursday to finish a franchise-worst 0-9 trip for the Rangers and extend their longest losing streak since 2003 to nine games.

-Colorado has an even bigger imbalance, improving to 19-12 at hitter-friendly Coors Field but a major league-worst 4-22 away from home.
+Colorado has an even bigger home-road imbalance.
+It is 19-12 at hitter-friendly Coors Field and a major league-worst 4-22 away from home.

+“Our guys feel comfortable here, they’re super confident swinging the bat,” manager Bud Black said.

-Gomber (4-5) allowed just three hits, struck out six and walked none, throwing 78 pitches.
+Gomber (4-5) allowed three hits, struck out six and walked none, throwing 78 pitches.
+He said there was never a doubt in his mind that he would make the start, but Black wasn’t sure.

+“We were worried a little bit.
+We sent him home early (Wednesday),” Black said.
+“He assured us he was fine.
+He was a little weak when he got to the ballpark but we felt good enough to run him out there.”

+The Rangers managed just three singles off Gomber, who retired 10 of his last 11 batters.
+He gave up a fifth-inning single in his final three innings of work and erased that with a double-play ball.

 Mike Foltynewicz (1-6) gave up five runs and eight hits in 3 2/3 innings, dropping to 0-3 in six starts since beating the Los Angeles Angels on April 27.

+“I want to do so well for the team, especially the circumstances we’re in,” Foltynewicz said.
+“I just wanted to battle and grind and try to make pitches.
+They got the best of me today.”

-Blackmon had three RBIs and finished a triple shy of hitting for the cycle.
-Garrett Hampson tied a career high with four of Colorado’s 16 hits and Raimel Tapia had three for the Rockies, who have won three straight.
+Charlie Blackmon homered and drove in three runs in the Rockies’ fourth straight win.
+Garrett Hampson tied a career high with four of Colorado’s 16 hits.

 Texas got just six hits and headed home without a road win since beating Minnesota 4-3 on May 6.

+“Going home will definitely be helpful for these guys,” manager Chris Woodward said.
+“I’m not going to worry about the road when we’re at home, I’ll tell you that.”

-Rangers manager Chris Woodward said before the game that his team has kept playing hard.
+Woodward held a team meeting after Wednesday night’s loss and said before Thursday’s game that his team has kept playing hard.

 “I’ve been around this game for a long time and I’ve seen the opposite,” he said.
 “I’ve seen guys run for the hills, not really care.”

+Colorado jumped in front on Brendan Rodgers’ run-scoring groundout in the second.
+Blackmon hit a solo drive in the third for his fourth homer.

+Raimel Tapia, who had three hits and scored three times, doubled home Elias Díaz during the Rockies’ three-run fourth.

-Khris Davis hit a two-run homer off Jordan Sheffield in the seventh and Jose Trevino went deep in a four-run ninth.
+Khris Davis hit a two-run homer for Texas in the seventh.
+Jose Trevino went deep during the Rangers’ four-run ninth.

 TRAINER’S ROOM

-Rockies: INF Ryan McMahon was out of the lineup with a left groin strain, not considered serious.
+Rockies: INF Ryan McMahon was out of the lineup with a left groin strain.
+It isn’t considered serious.

 UP NEXT